jprchlik/sigmoid_selector/README.md

 filament_selector.pro
 =====================

-Program allows a user to manually select the a filament in the core of the sigmiod.
+Program allows a user to manually select the a filament in the core of the sigmoid.
 To select the filament you need only use the mouse.
 Points along the filament are selected with a left click.
 A right click stores that click value and end clicking along the filament.